morganrivers/Predict_Deforestation/README.md

 ## Project Overview

-This project implements a prediction model for forest-related CO2 emissions that can be used as part of a "Jurisdictional Reward Fund" system.
+This project implements a prediction model for forest-related CO2 emissions that can be used as part of a jurisdictional reward fund system.
 The model predicts a country's expected deforestation rates based on characteristics that are not easily influenced by government policy, thus preserving incentives for good forest management.

 ### Objective